-Need Marketplace SEO help?
+Need Marketplace SEO Help?

 If you’ve been reading along and either own or work for an online marketplace, I’m always interested in discussing how I can help support your SEO efforts and whether I’m a good fit for your business.

-I primarily work with well-established marketplaces that are looking to grow within their country or globally, along with situations where there have been substantial drops in visibility and you are looking to recover organic traffic.
+As a marketplace SEO expert, I primarily work with well-established marketplaces that are looking to grow within their country or globally, along with situations where there have been substantial drops in visibility and you are looking to recover organic traffic.

 If you’re interested in undertaking a successful Marketplace SEO engagement similar to what sites like Tripadvisor, Airtasker, Pets4Homes, AutoGuru, and more have experienced, be sure to reach out to arrange a chat to see if there’s an opportunity for us to work together.